2023/24 YF Election Timeline and Code of Practice

-This has been compiled by Mark Whittaker (Young Fabians Chair) for the Young Fabians Executive Committee Elections to be held in 2021.
+This has been compiled by James Potts (Young Fabians Chair) for the Young Fabians Executive Committee Elections to be held in 2023.

-- For the purpose of the election, Mark Whittaker as Young Fabians Chair will serve as the Returning Officer and adjudicate.
-Per convention for YF Chairs, Mark will not seek re-election to YF Exec, and therefore does not have a conflict of interest.
-Mark will be contactable at [email protected].
+- For the purpose of the election, James Potts as Young Fabians Chair will serve as the Returning Officer and adjudicate.
+Per convention for YF Chairs, James will not seek re-election to YF Exec, and therefore does not have a conflict of interest.
+James will be contactable at [email protected]

-- The Returning Officer and Assistant Returning Officer will carry out their roles in communication with Fabians staff - particularly the General Secretary, Finance & Operations Manager, and/or Membership Officer - where appropriate.
+- The Returning Officer will carry out their roles in communication with Fabians staff - particularly the General Secretary, Finance & Operations Manager, and/or Membership Officer - where appropriate.

 TIMELINE FOR CONDUCT OF THE ELECTION